 For the most part, I can relate to Martha.
 I was always busy making sure things got done, into the details of showing hospitality and helping to make others comfortable.
 Many people have biblical life verses.
 Mine are telling because they are along the organizing and planning side of doing God’s will (cf. Ps.
 90:12, Prv.
 2:12).
 My dysphoria when I didn’t exemplify Martha’s sister Mary more.
 Luke 10:38-42 tells how Mary, who sat at the Lord’s feet, listened to Him one day when He came to dinner.
 Martha, meanwhile, was distracted by all the preparations to be done.
 When Martha complained about not having Mary’s help, Jesus said, “Mary has chosen what is better, and it will not be taken away from her.”

 I cannot count the number of times while I was preparing to entertain that I would be so exhausted, physically aching, that when the actual event happened I could not enjoy it as fully at that moment.
 During preparation for one event (my daughter’s wedding), I intentionally decided to be more a part of it and enjoy the celebration rather than be in the background, planning and working it.
 Maybe, if lucky, even be in a candid wedding picture or two.
 I organized a cadre of friends to help me.
 Unfortunately, the key person I had coordinated to oversee behind-the-scenes work on the wedding day backed out a week prior.
 I ended up being more “Martha” than I wanted on the wedding day of my daughter.
 Fortunately, the rest of the cadre was still in check, and one sweet angel in the group stepped up spontaneously to take charge of things and instructed me to go.
 I at least made it for the family portraits.
-The things that are impossible with men are possible with God (Lk.
-18:27).

-All this begs the question, why is this the first book recommended to people to read when they begin the Bible?
+This begs the question, why is this the first book recommended to people to read when they begin the Bible?
 Part of that answer is the striking feature in its opening statement.
 It is about identifying Jesus who was there before the beginning of all time.

 God is like no other even if we assign the highest human virtue to him, we still fall short of knowing who he is.
 Sometimes I think we find God is in the gaps of two paradoxes about Him is as the closest we get to understanding his transcendent magnitude and omniscience.

-I say, “To the first miracle,” as my favorite, go to wine toast.
+I say, “To the first miracle,” is my favorite, go to wine toast.
 The miracle is only found in John 2: 1-11, which involves Jesus turning water into wine.
 He takes the empty water containers when it is discovered that the fermented juice was gone, has them filled with H2O then miraculously changes it into wine for a wedding.
 Jesus is known for filling up empty containers, food baskets, jars, cups as well as an empty, unfulfilled human.